gradyschofield/grady-lib/README.md

-# grady-cpp-lib
+# grady-lib
-Library for oddly specific use cases
+Library for specific needs